 \[\begin{equation} \sum_{w_i\in\mathcal{W}_*} \text{PMI}_{i} \ =\ \sum_{w_i\in\mathcal{W}} \text{PMI}_{i} \,+\, \rho^{\mathcal{W}, \mathcal{W}_*} \,+\, (\sigma^{\mathcal{W}} - \sigma^{\mathcal{W}_*}) \,-\, (\tau^\mathcal{W} - \tau^{\mathcal{W}_*})\mathbf{1} \end{equation}\]

-We can apply this to our example by setting \(\mathcal{W} \!=\! \{woman, king\}\) and \(\mathcal{W}_* \!=\! \{man, queen\}\), whereby
+To see how this relates to paraphrases, let \(\mathcal{W} \!=\! \{woman, king\}\) and \(\mathcal{W}_* \!=\! \{man, queen\}\), whereby

 \[\begin{equation} \text{PMI}_{king} - \text{PMI}_{man} + \text{PMI}_{woman} \ \approx\ \text{PMI}_{queen}\ , \end{equation}\]

-if \(\mathcal{W}\) paraphrases \(\mathcal{W}_*\) (meaning \(\rho^{\mathcal{W}, \mathcal{W}_*}\) is small), subject to net statistical dependencies of words within \(\mathcal{W}\) and \(\mathcal{W}_*\), i.e. \(\sigma^{\mathcal{W}} - \sigma^{\mathcal{W}_*}\) and \(\tau^\mathcal{W} - \tau^{\mathcal{W}_*}\).
+if (a) \(\mathcal{W}\) paraphrases \(\mathcal{W}_*\) (i.e. \(\rho^{\mathcal{W}, \mathcal{W}_*}\) is small) and (b) net statistical dependencies are small for words in \(\mathcal{W}\) and \(\mathcal{W}_*\) (i.e. \(\sigma^{\mathcal{W}} - \sigma^{\mathcal{W}_*}\) and \(\tau^\mathcal{W} - \tau^{\mathcal{W}_*}\)).

-Thus, \eqref{eq:two} holds, subject to dependence error, if \(\{woman, king\}\) paraphrases \(\{man, queen\}\).
+Thus, subject to dependence errors, \eqref{eq:two} holds if \(\{woman, king\}\) paraphrases \(\{man, queen\}\).

-This establishes a semantic relationship as a sufficient condition for the geometric relationship we aim to explain – but that semantic relationship is not an analogy.
-What remains then, is to explain why a general analogy “\(w_a\text{ is to }w_{a^*}\text{ as }w_b\text{ is to }w_{b^*}\)” implies that \(\{w_b, w_{a^*}\!\}\) paraphrases \(\{w_a, w_{b^*}\!\}\).
-We show that these conditions are in fact equivalent by reinterpreting paraphrases as word transformations.
+This establishes that two paraphrases are a sufficient condition for the geometric relationship between word embeddings observed for an analogy.
+What remains then, is to show that an analogy “\(w_a\text{ is to }w_{a^*}\text{ as }w_b\text{ is to }w_{b^*}\)” implies that \(\{w_b, w_{a^*}\!\}\) paraphrases \(\{w_a, w_{b^*}\!\}\).
+In fact, we show an equivalence by reinterpreting paraphrases as word transformations.

 Word Transformation